evilsocket/www.pwnagotchi.ai/content/configuration/_index.md

 - The cryptographic identity of the unit, generated at first boot and used for authentication.
 - The output of the `uname -a` command on the unit used to determine the type of hardware.

-If you would like your unit to participate in PwnGrid's community rankings and scoreboards (PwnGrid is like Pokémon Go, but for WiFi!), as well as be a datapoint in regional (country-level) statistics, you can **fully opt-in** to PwnGrid by enabling your unit to send the PwnGrid API some basic information about the networks it has pwned. **None of your unit's captured cryptographic material is sent to the PwnGrid server;** ONLY the minimum information to enroll the unit in the PwnGrid database (see above) and calculate how many networks it has "conquered" so far, namely:
+If you would like your unit to participate in PwnGrid's community rankings and scoreboards (PwnGrid is like Pokémon Go, but for WiFi!), as well as be a data point in regional (country-level) statistics, you can **fully opt-in** to PwnGrid by enabling your unit to send the PwnGrid API some basic information about the networks it has pwned. **None of your unit's captured cryptographic material is sent to the PwnGrid server;** ONLY the minimum information to enroll the unit in the PwnGrid database (see above) and calculate how many networks it has "conquered" so far, namely:

 - The list of networks that the unit collected handshakes of (consisting of their `BSSID` and `ESSID`).